Can You Take Solar Panels With You When You Move?

-If you are making a substantial investment in your home and financial future by purchasing solar, you should stay in the home long enough to reap the benefits.
-How long is that?
-Well, that depends on your solar payback period.
+If you are making a substantial investment in your home and financial future by purchasing solar, you want to ensure that you reap the benefits.
 “The average time it takes for a residential solar system to pay for itself is approximately 6.9 years”(solarnegotiators.com/blog).
 Because Solar Negotiators recommends ownership, and the utility rates in California are higher than the national average (40% higher than U.S. average), our client base may have a shorter payback period than the average solar purchaser.
-The majority of our clients will recoup nearly half of their gross investment within first 365 days, 30% of which is collected from the federal tax credit.
-Our recommendation is: if you intend on selling your home in less than 6-7 years, solar may not be the right move for you.
+The majority of our clients will recoup nearly half of their gross investment within the first 365 days, 30% of which is collected from the federal tax credit.
+However, what if you would like to move before that time is up?

-Many companies will claim that they can help relocate your solar if and when you decide to move.
-System removal and re-installation should be possible with most companies as long as you are moving within service range.
-What these companies fail to mention is that there are labor fees associated with the work involved.
+Can you take solar panels with you when you move?
+Yes!
+Many companies can help relocate your solar if you would like to bring your investment with you when you move.
+Can solar panels be removed and reinstalled?
+Yes!
+System removal and reinstallation should be possible with most companies as long as you are moving within service range.
+You should keep in mind that there are labor fees associated with the work involved.
 If you’ve already compared the costs and want to move forward with the process, you may want to consider a few things.

 Disassembling your system and having it re-installed on your new property can sometimes outweigh the benefit of future savings.
 Do you plan on moving outside the service range of your installing contractor?
 If so, you may want to consider selling your panels with your home rather than taking them with you.
 Your contractor warranty will most likely be voided unless they are the ones to pull down and relocate your system to your new property.